-Ladies, gentlemen and everything in between, it's time we face the music and stop overplaying ace-queen.
+Ladies and gentlemen, it's time we face the music and stop overplaying ace-queen.

 Daniel Negreanu used to call A-Q "1.4," named after how many million he has lost with it.

-A-Q is a Top 10 hand, but is not a premium hand.
+A-Q is a Top 10 hand but it's NOT a premium hand.
 That distinction must be clear before we go any further.

 Here are a couple of Top 10 Hold'em starting-hand lists for full tables:

 Hellmuth's Top 10

 9. A-Q suited

 Hellmuth's mix is founded on a combination of probability, poker experience and feel.
 Mike Caro's list is strictly mathematics.

 Caro has three Top 10 starting-hand lists, even: one for full tables, one for heads-up and one main list working as an average for the two.

 The difference to notice between the two lists is the placement of A-Q by both players.